santosned/vsc-sleepy-owl-theme/CONTRIBUTING.md

 npm run start
 ```

-When developing themes only set new colors at the base color palette in the top of the .yml file, or use !cast to tweak an existent color.
+When developing themes only set new colors at the base color palette in the top of your theme .yml file, or use !cast to tweak an existent color.

 ### Tweak Color Lightness